Raffi Boghosian

 Raffi Boghosian (born March 31, 1990) is an Arabic producer, writer, and television host of Armenian descent.
 He lives and works in Hollywood, California.
 Boghosian is the owner of Boghos Entertainment LLC, a Los Angeles-based production company that has produced a variety of shows for the Middle Eastern market.
 While he produces shows, he is also a writer for Al Arabiya English.

 Early life and family

-He was born in mousel-iraq to a large, well-known Arabic business family.
+He was born in mousel-iraq to a large, well-known Armenian business family.
 He and his family moved from iraq to Syria when he was a young child, and the family later moved to Amman, Jordan.
 Later, Boghosian moved to Los Angeles.
 His passion for entertainment news began at the early age of 16 while attending Oxford Schools.
 Shortly into his career, he was voted Most Popular Youth Presenter in the Middle East in 2009.
 Boghosian earned his Bachelor of Arts in Business Administration, from the University of La Verne.